ksator/python-training-for-network-engineers/README.md

 ### Agenda
 - introduction to network automation
-- ntroduction to python programming
+- introduction to python programming
-- ip addresses manipulation
+- IP addresses manipulation
 - files manipulation
 - building documents with jinja2 templates
-- yaml (humans to programs)
+- YAML (humans to programs)
-- junos automation with pyez python library
+- junos automation with PyEZ python library
-- json  data format (exchange data between applications)
+- JSON  data format (exchange data between applications)
-- programmatic access with rest apis
+- programmatic access with REST APIs

 ### More examples on of how to use network automation with Junos:
 https://github.com/ksator/ansible-training-for-junos